mohammadsaif19/continue/docs/docs/customization/overview.md

 ---
 title: Overview
-description: Continue can be deeply customized
+description: FazzaPilot can be deeply customized
 keywords: [custom, slash commands, models, context providers]
 ---

 # Overview

-Continue can be deeply customized by editing `~/.continue/config.json` (`%userprofile%\.continue\config.json` for Windows) and `config.ts` on your machine.
-These files are created the first time you run Continue.
+FazzaPilot can be deeply customized by editing `~/.continue/config.json` (`%userprofile%\.continue\config.json` for Windows) and `config.ts` on your machine.
+These files are created the first time you run FazzaPilot.

 Currently, you can customize the following: